 When looking for a programmable thermostat, consider getting one with a humidistat feature.
 A humidistat can adjust settings based on the levels of humidity in your home.
 High levels of moisture can compromise comfort and increase the cooling load of your air conditioning system.
 Therefore, managing humidity can reduce your home’s energy consumption.

 Before your settle on a smart thermostat, you need to ensure it is compatible with your HVAC system.
 There are tools to check if a device will work with your equipment.
-Consult with our team at Hansen Air Pros for guidance on choosing a suitable thermostat.
+Consult with our team at Hansen Super Techs for guidance on choosing a suitable thermostat.